 You can serve the shrimp over organic greens, pair it with a delicious salad, slide it between two pieces of crispy gluten free toast, or enjoy if straight out of the bowl.
 It’s your party — you can literally lick the bowl if you want to!

-- 1 pound frozen "baby" shrimp (cooked and peeled)
+- 1 pound frozen small shrimp (pre-cooked and peeled)

 - 2 tbsp mayonnaise (use you favorite variety)